Nonconvex Decentralized Stochastic Bilevel Optimization under Heavy-Tailed Noise: Experiment

-Figure~\ref{fig:syn-alpha} shows the upper-level loss function value and the test accuracy of D-NSVRGDA and D-SVRGDA on different datasets that are generated with different levels of heavy-tailed noise.
-In detail, we use $\alpha=\{0.1, 0.05, 0.01\}$ for generating three datasets.
+Figure~\ref{fig:syn-alpha} shows the upper-level loss function value and the test accuracy of all methods on different datasets that are generated with different levels of heavy-tailed noise.
+In detail, we use $\alpha=\{0.2, 0.1, 0.05\}$ for generating three datasets.
 Both the loss function value and the test accuracy in Figure~\ref{fig:syn-alpha} confirm the effectiveness of our algorithm D-NSVRGDA in accommodating different levels of heavy-tailed noise compared to D-SVRGDA.
+In addition, we can find that D-SVRGDA-Clip is heavily affected by the clipping threshold $\tau$.
+Therefore, D-SVRGDA-Clip is much more difficult to tune than our method.
+Furthermore, the double-loop approach (D-F$^2$BSA) depends heavily on the number of inner-loop iterations; increasing it may improve performance but incurs substantial computational overhead.
+Though the single-loop approach with variance reduction (D-F$^2$BSA-VR) performs better than the other baselines, it still remains inferior to our method.

-\subsection{Synthetic Dataset II}
+\subsubsection{Synthetic Dataset II}

 In this experiment, we introduce a new synthetic dataset to simulate heavy-tailed noise in language data.
 Specifically, in natural language, some words appear much more frequently than others, which actually follow a heavy-tailed distribution.
 To simulate this phenomenon, we split features into the common and rare features.
 Specifically, following \cite{lee2025efficient}, we assume $10\%$ features are the common ones, $X_{\text{common}}$, which are drawn from a Bernoulli distribution with the probability being 0.9, and $90\%$ are the rare ones, $X_{\text{rare}}$, which are drawn from a Bernoulli distribution with probability 0.1.
 Then, the generated samples are represented by $X=[X_{\text{common}}, X_{\text{rare}}]$.
 Then, we use the same method to generate $w$, $\xi$, and $y$ as the first synthetic dataset, where $\alpha$ is $0.1$.
 Moreover, the total number of features is 100, and the number of samples in the training, validation, and testing sets is 10,000.
 The other settings are the same as those of the first synthetic dataset.
-Figure~\ref{fig:syn-2} shows the upper-level loss function value and the test accuracy of D-NSVRGDA and D-SVRGDA.
-Both the loss function value and the test accuracy in Figure~\ref{fig:syn-2} further confirm the effectiveness of our algorithm D-NSVRGDA in accommodating heavy-tailed noise compared to D-SVRGDA.
+Figure~\ref{fig:syn-2} shows the upper-level loss function value and the test accuracy of all methods.
+Both the loss function value and the test accuracy in Figure~\ref{fig:syn-2} further confirm the effectiveness of our algorithm D-NSVRGDA in accommodating heavy-tailed noise compared to other baselines.